“A good swimmer, golfer, and rider, [Judy] still likes to play baseball and is one of the best jitterbugs in town.” – Lucie Neville, 1940

 January 21, 1945: Here are two unique ads for Meet Me In St. Louis.

-January 21, 1947: Judy and husband Vincente Minnelli attended the Los Angeles premiere of Till The Clouds Roll By at the Egyptian Theater, sitting next to Van Johnson, June Allyson, and Dick Powell.
+January 21, 1947: Judy and her husband Vincente Minnelli attended the Los Angeles premiere of Till The Clouds Roll By at the Egyptian Theater, sitting next to Van Johnson, June Allyson, and Dick Powell.
 Judy is seen signing autographs.

 January 21, 1951: Two interesting news items.
 The first is an ad for MGM’s latest Jane Powell musical, Two Weeks With Love (released in 1950) in which columnist Jimmie Fidler is quoted “Jane’s the NEW Judy Garland” It didn’t take long after Judy’s departure from the studio (September 1950) for MGM to tout various musical leading ladies as “the new Judy” and Jane was a prime candidate especially considering she had taken over for Judy in Royal Wedding, then in production.